Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Continue to the Upper Town, where Place Royal is encircled by the city’s top museums and the Brussels Royal Palace opens onto an 18th century park.

-Ease into the evening at Delirium Village, where they proudly serve more than 2000 beers from 8 different bars.
-For dinner, choose a restaurant that serves Moules Frites (Mussels with fries), which is the national dish of Belgium.
-Alternatively, feast at the modern Wolf Food Market that features local specialties and international fare.
+For dinner, choose a spot that serves Moules Frites (Mussels with fries), which is the national dish of Belgium.
+Alternatively, head for the modern Wolf Food Market that features local specialties and international fare.

 Sightseeing Tip for Day 1